Navigation Menu

 THE PRESCHOOL

-When the Preschool, serving three and four year olds, began in 1965, it was funded by the U.S. Department of Education Head Start program “because of its provocative approach to change images through art, images, dreams and metaphors”.
-The daily curriculum and environment bombards the preschoolers with strong positive images of personal integrity, freedom and creativity through rituals and songs.
+In 1965 the three-four year olds were funded by the U.S. Department of Education Head Start program “because of its provocative approach to change images through art, images, dreams and metaphors”.
+Today this age is still being taught with a daily curriculum and environment that bombards them with strong positive images of personal integrity, freedom and creativity through rituals and songs.
 Karen Bueno documented the preschool songs in Children Singing the New Millennium.
-These songs often took old familiar songs parents knew from their past and rewrote the words to reflect the images of the present day.
-For instance”Old McDonald Had a Farm” became “Voom, Room Astronaut”.
-The Fifth City Preschool was recognized by Headstart in 1969 as “one of the ten best preschools in the nation“.
+These songs often took old familiar tunes parents knew from their past and rewrote the words to reflect the images of the present day.
+For instance “Twinkle Twinkle Little Star” became “Voom, Room Astronaut”.
+The Fifth City Preschool was recognized by Headstart in 1969 as “one of the ten best preschools in the United States“.
+The three and four year olds are still being taught at the Preschool – click on the banner below to see their Facebook page.

 KINDER SCHOOL